 “It’s probably a macho thing where men believe it makes them look weak and less manly to admit they are having problems that are affecting them mentally.”

 Q: What is your favourite book and quote?

 “Pillars of The Earth by Ken Follett is my favourite book.

 “My favourite quote is “Continuous effort - not strength or intelligence - is the key to unlocking our potential.”
 Sir Winston Churchill.”

 Book Charlie Gray

-To book Charlie Gray for your event contact the Champions Speakers agency on 0207 1010 553 or email us at [email protected] for a free quote.
+To book Charlie Gray as the mental health speaker at your event contact the Champions Speakers agency on 0207 1010 553 or email us at [email protected] for a free quote.